ihh/bracery/README.md

 Expansion of symbol expressions uses promises, which may e.g. involve database queries or calls to web services.

 In plain English, the Tracery definitions file can live on a server somewhere remote from where procedural text generation is happening.
-This means it can potentially be very big, or continually updated.
+This means that the set of definitions can potentially be very big, or continually updated.

 In order to make this work, Bracery distinguishes between _variables_ (can be modified/expanded locally) and _symbols_ (only the server knows how to expand them).
 In Tracery, these two things share the same namespace; for example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`,